OpenMic · FluentPlay

 • Frame-level isolation — drag handles to select any window within a word's audio region; inspect exactly the moment of instability

-• Azure vs. acoustic comparison — two markers on the waveform show where Azure recognition fired vs. where the acoustic onset actually occurred; gap between them is measurable
+• Recognition vs. acoustic comparison — two markers on the waveform show where the recognition layer fired vs. where the acoustic onset actually occurred; gap between them is measurable

-• Intra-phoneme detection — when the acoustic signal shows two productions inside a window Azure classified as one phoneme, the discrepancy is flagged and the region is isolatable
+• Intra-phoneme detection — when the acoustic signal shows two productions inside a window the recognition layer classified as one phoneme, the discrepancy is flagged and the region is isolatable

 • Playback modes — play the isolated selection, play the full canonical word, or play the word as produced; compare what was intended vs. what was delivered